Mount Vernon flood map & planning overlays

 Is Mount Vernon flood-prone?

-About 2% of Mount Vernon falls within a mapped flood overlay, against a Penrith average of 0%.
+About 2% of Mount Vernon falls within a mapped flood overlay, against the council-wide suburb average of 0%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Mount Vernon bushfire-prone?